najinkya1313/fpga-radio-correlator/README.md

 ### Stage 2 — Input D Flip-Flops

-Two D flip-flops sample `ant_a` and `ant_b` on every `sample_en` pulse.
+Two D flip-flops sample `ant_a` and `ant_b` on every `sample_en` pulse i.e. at 8.33 MHz.
 Both channels are captured at exactly the same clock edge, providing synchronous sampling essential for coherent correlation.

 ### Stage 3 — XNOR Gate

 A registered XNOR gate compares the two sampled bits on every `sample_en` pulse:

-- **Output = 1** when both channels agree (same polarity — correlated signal present)
+- **Output = 1** when both channels agree (correlated signal present)
-- **Output = 0** when channels disagree (different polarity — uncorrelated noise)
+- **Output = 0** when channels disagree (uncorrelated signal)

 Implemented as `~(dff_a ^ dff_b)` registered into `xnor_reg` — one LUT in the FPGA fabric.

 ### Stage 4 — Direct Output

 The registered XNOR result is driven directly onto a single GPIO pin (`xnor_out`) to the RP2040.
-There is no accumulator or window logic in the FPGA — all accumulation is handled in software on the RP2040.
+There is no accumulator or window logic in the FPGA.
+All accumulation is handled in software on the RP2040.
 This keeps the FPGA design minimal and moves flexibility into software.

 ### LED Heartbeat